seandstewart/bardly/pending/romances/the-tempest/11-player.md

 For He had a tongue with a tang,
 Would cry to a sailor, Go hang!
 He loved not the savour of tar nor of pitch,
-Yet a tailor might scratch him where ‘er he did itch:
+Yet a tailor might scratch him where 'er he did itch:
 Then to sea, boys, and let him go hang!
-This is a scurvy tune too: but here’s my comfort.
+This is a scurvy tune too: but here's my comfort.
 *\[Drinks]*

 **CALIBAN**